WebSocket: Opcodes

+11–15; Reserved for further control frames.
+May be defined by an extension.

 Client-to-server masking

 A client must mask all frames sent to the server.
 A server must not mask any frames sent to the client.
 Frame masking applies XOR between the payload and the masking key.
 The following pseudocode describes the algorithm used to both mask and unmask a frame.